Blog | Personal Finance

 Pay less in taxes #3: invest in rental property

 • 2007: With the increased rents, the property was reappraised and we borrowed against our equity, which was about $1.2 million tax-free, because it was a loan—a loan that our new tenants pay for.
-Even with the loan, the property still pays us approximately $100,000 a year in positive cash flow.
+Even with the loan, the property still pays them approximately $100,000 a year in positive cash flow.

 • Of the tax benefits that come with real estate investing, you can also include phantom income.
-Simply put, phantom income comes from things like depreciation, which means that a set portion of my property value is deducted from my taxable income each year to account for value loss as the property ages.
+Simply put, phantom income comes from things like depreciation, which means that a set portion of your property value is deducted from your taxable income each year to account for value loss as the property ages.
 This lowers your tax burden but isn’t a real out of pocket cost.
 Thus, phantom income.

-• As I mentioned in the example above, you can also pull money through a refinance out of your property and make money tax-free.
+• As mentioned in the example above, you can also pull money through a refinance out of your property and make money tax-free.
 If you do this correctly, the income from the property pays for the excess debt service.
 You can then use that money to invest in more property.
 It’s a virtuous cycle.

 • Also, as with any business, you can deduct a lot of expenses through your investment activities.